jonahberean/psi_transmission/README.md

 ## notebooks and scripts

-In the **notebooks** and **scripts** folders, there are tools and demonstrations of the pre-storage lifetime and transmission analyses performed.
+In the **notebooks** and **scripts** folder, there are tools and demonstrations of the pre-storage lifetime and transmission analyses performed.
 Refer to the self-contained documentation for details.
 If trouble is experienced in viewing the notebooks on Github directly, please use [nbviewer](https://nbviewer.jupyter.org/)

 ## documents